Code switching revisited: Low-overhead magic state preparation using color codes: Protocol

 Our protocol aims to prepare a magic state encoded in the Steane code.
 At the logical level, our approach uses the standard one-bit teleportation protocol~\cite{Zhou2000} to teleport the magic state $|\bar{T}\rangle$ encoded in the qRM code to the Steane code, see Fig.~\ref{fig:logical_circuit}.

 We now describe each of the components in Fig.~\ref{fig:logical_circuit}.
-How to apply each component fault-tolerantly has been well-known in the literature~\cite{Bombin2006,Bombin2007,Chao2018,Chao2018a}.
-Our main contribution is a novel protocol for the preparation of the $|\bar{+}\rangle$ of the qRM code and the $\overline{\text{CNOT}}$ gate, which yields an overall improvement compared to the known methods.
+By strategically combining various existing fault-tolerant constructions from the literature~\cite{Bombin2006,Bombin2007,Chao2018,Chao2018a}, we succeed in giving an overall improvement compared to other known methods.
+Our main contribution is a novel protocol for the preparation of the $|\bar{+}\rangle$ state of the qRM code that uses parallel flagged syndrome extraction circuits with only a few extra ancillas and the utilization of a recently discovered $\overline{\text{CNOT}}$ gate.

 For completeness, we first describe the standard methods we employ.
 For the logical $\bar{T}$ gate of the qRM code, we apply the standard transversal gate (\ref{eq:Tgate})~\cite{Bravyi2005,Bombin2007}.
-For the logical-$X$ measurement necessary for the teleportation, we first measure all the qubits of the qRM code in the $X$-basis.
-Then, we compute the $X$-syndrome (see Tab.~\ref{tab:X_stab_qRM}) in post-processing.
-At this point, we have a choice to either apply error correction, or instead post-select on measuring a trivial syndrome.
+For the logical-$X$ measurement necessary for the teleportation, we first measure all the qubits of the qRM code in the $X$ basis.
+Then, we compute the $X$ syndrome (see Table~\ref{tab:X_stab_qRM}) in postprocessing.
+At this point, we have a choice to either apply error correction, or instead postselect on measuring a trivial syndrome.
 We opt for the latter, since that yields a lower logical infidelity.
-After post-selecting for a trivial $X$-syndrome, we extract the value of the logical-$X$ operator $\bar{X}$, and we apply a logical-$Z$ correction on the Steane code in case that $\bar{X}=-1$.
-The $|\bar{0}\rangle$ state preparation of the Steane code follows the known protocol of Ref.~\cite{goto2016minimizing,postler2022demonstration}; see Fig.~\ref{fig:init_zero_Steane}.
+After post-selecting for a trivial $X$ syndrome, we extract the value of the logical-$X$ operator $\bar{X}$, and we apply a logical-$Z$ correction on the Steane code in the case where $\bar{X}=-1$.
+The $|\bar{0}\rangle$ state preparation of the Steane code follows the known protocol of Refs.~\cite{Paetznick2012,goto2016minimizing,postler2022demonstration}; see Fig.~\ref{fig:init_zero_Steane}.
 The logical-$Z$ correction on the Steane code uses the standard weight-$3$ logical operator~(\ref{eq:logicalZSteane}).

-Lastly, since the final magic state is encoded in the Steane code, an additional round of flagged-based error correction could be used to detect further errors as in Ref.~\cite{Chao2018,postler2022demonstration}, at the expense of increasing the overhead cost of the protocol.
+Lastly, since the final magic state is encoded in the Steane code, an additional round of flag-based error correction could be used to detect further errors as in Refs.~\cite{Chao2018,postler2022demonstration}, at the expense of increasing the overhead cost of the protocol.
 Given the depth of syndrome extraction circuits of Sec.~\ref{subsec:prep_plus}, we decided not to incorporate this variation.